abarajithan11/axis-systolic-array/README.md

-# An Open & Minimal AXI SoC Subsystem Testbed in SystemVerilog + C + TCL
+# An AXI Subsystem Testbed in SystemVerilog + C + TCL

 This repository serves as a testbed for the following: